From Monday 1st June 2020, schools in Harrow will start to re-open. We expect them to open when they are ready and feel that it is safe to do so.

 Service updates, changes or closures

-All Schools in Harrow are closed until further notice.
+All Schools in Harrow are currently closed.

 Parents will not be penalised for student non attendance due to the Coronavirus.